krishnakanthpps/PerfDashboard/README.md

 "ELK" stack, where stands for Elasticsearch Logstash Kibana:

-1).
-Github for documentation and source control.
+0. Github for documentation and source control.

-2).
-JMeter to create load on the system artificially by using Java programs to
-    emulate many real clients.
+0. JMeter to create load on the system artificially by using Java programs to emulate many real clients.

-3).
-Maven to package java
+0. Maven to package java

-4).
-Puppet to manage configurations
+0. Puppet to manage configurations

-5).
-Docker
+0. Docker
+0. NGNX

-6). <a href="#Logstash">Logstash</a> collects timestamped logs of
+0. <a href="#Logstash">Logstash</a> collects timestamped logs of
    <a href="#LogFormats">various formats</a>, from
    <a href="#LogSources">various sources</a>, parse to filter out junk, index them, and normalize into JSON
    in a way that's searchable in a central location.
    Better than awk, grep, etc. on individual machines.

-7). <a href="#LogstashForwarder"> Logstash Forwarder</a> to direct log entry flow within internet-scale production environments.
+0. <a href="#LogstashForwarder"> Logstash Forwarder</a> to direct log entry flow within internet-scale production environments.

-8).
-RabbitMQ queue services between Logstash producers and consumers to ensure scalability by absorbing spikes.
+0. RabbitMQ queue services between Logstash producers and consumers to ensure scalability by absorbing spikes.

-9). <strong>Elasticsearch</strong> indexes (inverted) nested aggregations of data in Hadoop.
+0. <strong>Elasticsearch</strong> indexes (inverted) nested aggregations of data in Hadoop.

-10). <strong>Curator</strong> at https://github.com/elasticsearch/curator
+0. <strong>Curator</strong> at https://github.com/elasticsearch/curator
-   to manage our Elasticsearch indexes by enabling admins to schedule operations to optimise, close, and delete indexes.
+   to manage Elasticsearch indexes by enabling admins to schedule operations to optimise, close, and delete indexes.

+0. Kafka reindexes everything.

-11). <strong>Kibana</strong> does data discovery on elasticsearch cluster to identify "actionable insights" and presents visualization (a dashboard).
+0. <strong>Kibana</strong> does data discovery on elasticsearch cluster to identify "actionable insights" and presents visualization (a dashboard).

-12).
-An alerting sytem.
+0. An alerting sytem.